Pav Bhaji: A Flavorful Icon of Indian Street Food

 A popular destination for authentic Indian street food lovers.

-Pav Bhaji continues to win hearts because of its versatility and bold flavors.
+Pav Bhaji continues to win hearts because of its versatility and bold flavours.
 For instance, people enjoy it as a quick snack, a filling meal, or even a party dish.

 Moreover, cooks easily adapt the recipe according to personal taste.
 Some prefer extra butter, while others add more vegetables or spices.